Jigda-Khatun: Issue of succession and death

-As Jigda-Khatun remained childless, the fact that was a source of great concern for the Georgian nobles, David took, c.
+As Jigda-Khatun remained childless, a fact that was a source of great concern for the Georgian nobles, David took, c.
 1249, a temporary wife, the beautiful Alan woman Altun, whom he agreed to dismiss after the birth of an heir.
 Their son, George, was born in 1250, and adopted by Jigda-Khatun.
 David's union with Altun was repudiated after the birth of a second child, the daughter Tamar.
 Jigda-Khatun died in 1252, and was buried at the reginal necropolis in Mtskheta.
 David soon married his third wife, Gvantsa Kakhaberidze.